orionorganizacao-dotcom/adap-ndc-technical-note/README.md

 Declared materiality is not independent verification by itself.

 Repository publication is not independent evidentiary custody by itself.

+Input commitment is not input truth.

+A valid envelope can preserve a false input perfectly.

 A single NDC score is not sufficient when adversarial objectives differ.